Ravager11220/local-llm-wine-expert/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License, free to use.